"Lighting Candles in the Darkness"

 EDITOR’S NOTE: Romanticism teaches that Man is essentially good and noble, and civilization (by which Rousseau, the “father” of Romanticism, meant Christianity) corrupts man.
 Man is controlled by his “heart” and emotions, not by his intellect or logical mind, and education (usually divorced from God or gods and God’s transcendent moral law) can transform Man, as well as his society, for the “better.”
 Paganism and mob rule are related to Romanticism, though Romanticism is more consistent and avoids totemism.
 Romanticism is not related to the idea of romance, but is an idealistic worldview.

+Based on a true story, FREEDOM WRITERS stars Hillary Swank as Erin Gruwell, a young teacher who accepts a position teaching freshman and sophomore English at Woodrow Wilson High School in Long Beach, Calif.
+Mrs. Gruwell has trouble relating to her mixed freshman class of Hispanics, blacks, Asians, and one white guy.
+The white guy just wants to leave, and the Hispanics, blacks and Asians have taken their gang warfare from the streets into the classroom.
+When one Hispanic student draws a racist picture of one black student, Mrs. Gruwell starts teaching them about the horrors of racism through the historical prism of National Socialist Germany and its genocide against the Jews.
 FREEDOM WRITERS is a little too slick and polished, but its positive, uplifting moral messages and interesting characters and situations echo the good qualities of such classics as BLACKBOARD JUNGLE and STAND AND DELIVER.
 Do the right thing, end the murderous violence, and stop separating into hateful tribes of angry racists, the movie repeatedly teaches.
 These morally positive messages are emotionally powerful, intellectually stimulating, uplifting, and entertaining.
 The movie contains, however, plenty of foul language and some brief gun violence.